Particular/docs.particular.net/transports/upgrades/asbs-2to3.md

 ### TokenCredential

 Previously when using `CustomTokenCredential` or `TokenCredential` it was required to pass a fully-qualified namespace (e.g. `<asb-namespace-name>.servicebus.windows.net`) instead of a connection string (e.g. `Endpoint=sb://<asb-namespace-name>.servicebus.windows.net>;[...]`).
 The dual purpose of the connection-string option has been removed.
-In order to use `TokenCredential` pass the credential plus the fully-qualified namespace to the constructor of the transport.
+To use `TokenCredential` pass the credential plus the fully-qualified namespace to the constructor of the transport.

 snippet: token-credentials